I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 Hello, I'm Shunta Toda from the Retail App Co-creation Department.

-I created a VS Code-like playground using MCP Apps × Next.js × Monaco Editor that allows you to edit and run JavaScript code within AI chats.
+I've created a VS Code-like playground with MCP Apps × Next.js × Monaco Editor that allows you to edit and run JavaScript code within AI chats.

-With this, you can complete the entire process from asking AI questions to running code, modifying it, and asking follow-up questions all within the chat when learning JS syntax.
+Using this tool, you can complete the entire process from asking AI questions about JS syntax to executing code, making modifications, and asking follow-up questions all within the chat interface.

 CleanShot 2026-03-21 at 20.01.41@2x.png

-Traditionally, you needed to copy code blocks and paste them into DevTools or elsewhere to run them, but with this app, you can just edit the code right there and press the Run button to see the results.
+Traditionally, you would need to copy code blocks and paste them into DevTools to run them, but with this app, you can modify the code right there and click the Run button to check the results.

 Traditional Experience